 Though some of these partnerships dissipate sooner, most experience either the beginning of the end or a transformation to deeper love within about six months.

 If the relationship does end within that period of time, most people go on to the next hopeful possibility after they’ve processed the loss.
-In today’s dating world especially, there are more options than have ever existed before for experiencing different kind of unions.
+In today’s dating world especially, there are more options than have ever existed before for experiencing different kinds of unions.

 Many relationship seekers find themselves alternating between longer-but-limited-in-time exclusive relationships and the more passionate intensity of short-term flings.